 - RICO charges

-It is imperative that you seek the help of a knowledgeable attorney if you have been arrested for drug trafficking in Phoenix.
+You must seek the help of a knowledgeable attorney if you have been arrested for drug trafficking in Phoenix.

 Drug trafficking describes the criminal activity of illegally transporting an unlawful substance or narcotic, especially when the amount of drugs in question is too large for one person to use recreationally.
 The drugs can be transported for sale, import, storage, or any other purpose in the lens of drug trafficking.
 Furthermore, drugs can be trafficked in various ways, such as being transported in a motor vehicle or a backpack.